erickbytes/lofipython/content/blog/a-brief-summary-of-promising-python-static-site-generators.rst

 :slug: a-brief-summary-of-promising-python-static-site-generators
 :status: published

 A static site generator creates static HTML and markdown files to serve as a website.
 They're commonly used to host blogs but not exclusively.
 I recently researched my options to roll a static site in Python.
-I'm assessing a few of them as a potential future self-hosted blogging solution for this Wordpress blog.
-Or maybe I'll spin up a new one!
+I'm assessing them as a potential future self-hosted blogging solution for this blog.
+Or maybe I'll spin up a new blog with a static site generator.

    **Why Statics?**